Dispatch Headquarters

 A comprehensive filterable list of all calls.
 Search by location or description, filter by status, and sort by time.
 Ideal for reviewing history, finding specific incidents, or managing a large queue of calls.

-Switching views: Toggle between Dashboard and List using the buttons in the top-right corner of any CAD page.
+Switching views: Toggle between Dashboard and List using the buttons in the top-right corner of any department CAD page.
 Your selected view persists as you navigate between calls.

 Call Lifecycle